faenrandir/a_careful_examination/communications/discussion-on-believing-women.md

     Then, Joseph Smith was primarily responsible for distributing affidavits against Bennett (see [footnote #5](https://faenrandir.github.io/a_careful_examination/joseph-smith-polygamy-denials/#fn:josephinstigatedaffidavits)) which included sound denunciations of Martha Brotherton’s affidavit from BY (“the affidavit…is a base falsehood”) and HCK (“the affidavit…is false and without foundation in truth”).
 They even enlisted Martha’s SIL and sister to tongue lash Martha in defense of the good names of the Brethren (“Martha Brotherton is a deliberate liar, and also a wilful inventor of lies”).

-    Finally, following in the footsteps of JS, BY, and HCK, Parley P. Pratt would also go on to [defame Brotherton]({{ "/a_careful_examination/millenial-star-denial-aug-1842/" | relative_url }}) in the most vigorous terms for daring to suggest the these brothers were practicing polygamy.
+    Finally, following in the footsteps of JS, BY, and HCK, Parley P. Pratt would also go on to [defame Brotherton]({{ "/a_careful_examination/millenial-star-denial-aug-1842/" | relative_url }}) in the most vigorous terms for daring to suggest that these brothers were practicing polygamy.

     The irony in all of this is that the only person who told the truth was Martha, and the later history/actions of everyone involved would vindicate Martha: